 It was a strange day; there was little sense of belonging in Edinburgh after all.
 It was quite a shock to see the place awash with students, many new, after the summer of tranquility.

 The library has been the only place of belonging this year, and it is not an inspiring building.
 The main hope was to say farewell to the two tutors who helped me this year, but all lecturers have fled for their lives.

 In contrast to the peaceful Bristo Square, hundreds of people swarmed aimlessly around the precinct.
 Once up the lofty flights of the David Hume Tower, the corridors of the English Department were also eerily deserted.

-After waiting twenty minutes to catch my supervisor, I left a copy of the submitted dissertation against his door.
+After waiting twenty minutes to catch my supervisor, I left a copy of the submitted dissertation by his door.
 That was the farewell to the David Hume Tower, which apparently holds the best views of Edinburgh.
 (I argue for the top of the News Steps.)
-I’d also hoped to catch Adam Fox, but his neighbouring office was being stripped of furniture, and he was not around.

 So, anticlimaxes achieved, a farewell to Edinburgh (and the customary mile of George Square, Bristo Square, King George IV Bridge, the National Library, down the News Steps and across the bypass into the station).

 Maybe it was less about people and more a snapshot of experience – a gateway to another future, a bizarre coincidence, and a time memorably forgettable, or forgettably memorable.